huggingface/datasets/datasets/covid_qa/README.md

 ### Dataset Summary

 COVID-QA is a Question Answering dataset consisting of 2,019 question/answer pairs annotated by volunteer biomedical experts on scientific articles related to COVID-19.
+A total of 147 scientific articles from the CORD-19 dataset were annotated by 15 experts.

 ### Supported Tasks and Leaderboards